Current COVID-19 Impact on U.S. Immigration

 - USCIS policy changes

 Canada: The U.S. and Canada mutually agreed to close their border to non-essential travel.
 The border closure started March 21.
 Non-essential travel is considered recreational or tourism in nature.
-This measure will be reviewed after 30 days.
+The border closure has since been extended until Aug.
+21.

 Mexico: On March 20, the U.S. and Mexico mutually agreed to their border to non-essential travel.
-The border closure also started March 21 and will be reviewed after 30 days.
+The border closure has since been extended until Aug.
+21.

 UK and Ireland: On March 14, the European travel suspension was extended to include UK and Ireland, which became effective midnight EDT on March 16.
 This applies to individuals who are not U.S. citizens or LPRs and who have spent time in the prior 14 days in the UK or Ireland.